Statistikk innhold

 Figures for Hostelling International Norway were published for the first time in Statistics Norway's annual publication in 1965 and included in Statistics Norway's monthly figures from July 2002.
 Holiday dwellings and youth hostels were combined in 2020 to enable publishing at county level.

 Considerably more respondents were included to the statistics for intermediaries of holiday homes from January 2020 and the survey covers a wider range of holiday homes, not just cabins.
+Respondents were further added in January 2025.
+This means that data is not directly comparable with previous years.
 From January 2021, these statistics are published under accommodation statistics, and changed from an annual to a monthly publication.

 Users include public authorities, organizations, consulting firms, research institutions, as well as international organizations like Eurostat.